roopesh90/connectivitypinger/README.md

 - ~~check socket timeout issue and fix~~
 - ~~clean and make code legible~~
 - ~~Implement backoff of both disconnection and connection~~
+- back it a shell callable
+- Way to get kill the script form terminal, one command

 I'm open to all suggestion and feedback.